UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 -  Can separate tests from required resources through fixtures and mocking
 -  Automatable
--  Integrates with development process
+-  Integrates with the development process

 What should be tested?
 ----------------------

-The percentage of code which gets run in a test is known as the coverage.
+The percentage of code which gets run in a test is known as the "coverage".

 100% coverage is an ideal to strive for.
 But the decision on when and what to test should take into account the volatility of the project.